 To ease processing, please band letter mail together with overlapping flaps.
 Envelopes larger than size 10 (4 1/8 inches x 9 inches) cannot be sealed by the postage machine and must be sealed by the sender.

-DHL Mail is used for delivery of outbound international first-class mail.
-DHL service usually delivers mail in three to eight days.
+USPS Mail is used for delivery of outbound international first-class mail.
 International first-class mail with no specific delivery requirement, which is not time sensitive is shipped via USPS airmail service.

 If a shipment is time sensitive, the sender should specify the use of USPS Priority Mail or overnight services such as USPS Express Mail or Fedex.

-Outbound mail collections occur Mondays through Fridays at 11 a.m., 2 p.m., and 3:30 p.m. at the following locations:
+Outbound mail collections occur Mondays through Fridays at 11 a.m. and 2 p.m. at the following locations:

-For more information about any of the services listed below, please contact coordinator Quiana Valerio or administrative assistant John Soto at 212-854-4477 or e-mail us.
+For more information about any of the services listed below, please contact coordinators John Soto or Rubecca Nulchand at 212-854-4477 or e-mail us.